skbkontur-ke/options/README.md

 ### Other features

 * Assembly contains only Option type implementation.
 There are no other stuff.
 * Option type implementation is if-less and makes use of abstract classes polymorphism and VMT to maintain error-safety and simplifity.
-Also there is no ternary operators.
+So there is no null-forgiving operator.
+Also there is no ternary operators that check `HasSome` flag.
 * There is no specific handling of nulls.
 Use C# 8 nullable reference types to handle nulls.

 ### Drawbacks